 Wow…last year was a mighty busy one for me.
 Besides my adventures at home in New York City, I did a lot of traveling in 2016 (eight countries) plus a bit of local and US travel.
 I don’t know that I’ll be able to swing as many trips in 2017, but I’m hoping (where there’s a will, there’s a way).
 As I start 2017 with fresh eyes and ears, I want to take a moment and reflect on my 2016 travel destinations.
 Follow my journeys….

-For our wedding anniversary in May, we drove to Montreal, Quebec.
-We ate some of the most delicious food ever (this town is serious about food!), browsed many of the city’s cool and funky shops, and stopped in every park we stumbled upon.
-Montreal was so much more than we expected, and we agreed that because it’s an incredibly safe city with (again) nice, nice people, we could visit frequently or possibly even live there.
+In May, I went to Montreal, Quebec.
+I ate some of the most delicious food ever (this town is serious about food!), browsed many of the city’s cool and funky shops, and stopped in every park I stumbled upon.
+Montreal was so much more than I expected!
+It’s an incredibly safe city with (again) nice, nice people.
+I could visit frequently or possibly even live there.
 Like New York, Montreal has an energy with tons to see and do, and neighborhoods feel like small towns rather than areas of a major city.

 In June, I headed to Vero Beach for a weekend.
 I had not visited Florida in years and became smitten with Indian River County.
 I experienced a lot of adventure on this trip (for me, because I am more of a city girl and not too outdoorsy!), and even kayaked and rode on an airboat for the first time.
 I ate a lot in Vero too – my, this little town offers tasty food.
 I still remember some of that fresh seafood.
 Yum!